-Like any big change in life, your loved ones move to the Retreat assisted living is a transition that will take some getting used to.
-For a lot of seniors, especially if they are relocating to Grand Junction, it’s a move that feels thrust upon them, rather than something they’re actively choosing.
+Like any big change in life, your loved ones move to the Retreat assisted living in Grand Junction is a transition that will take some getting used to.
+For a lot of seniors, especially if they are relocating, it’s a move that feels thrust upon them, rather than something they’re actively choosing.
 As you’d expect, that makes the transition that much harder.

-In the meantime, here are some tips to help with the initial process of adjusting to assisted living.
-Read more.
+In the meantime, take a look at some tips from Senior Advisor to help with the initial process of adjusting to assisted living.

 Stay on the right path on your visit to The Retreat at Harbor Cove Assisted Living.
 Check out this handy map.
 A lot of folks don't know that there is a road to our main offices just south of Building Two.

 The sprinklers are on, flowers are coming up-spring is in full swing at The Retreat at Harbor Cove assisted living in Grand Junction.
 This is the perfect time of year for a tour of our campus, either for yourself or a loved one that is ready to make the transition into assisted living.
 You can arrange a visit by contacting Ed Mueck, Director of Admissions, at 970-243-7224.